Urban Dictionary defines a “situationship” as:

-So to give it to you simply: a situationship is like your ordinary relationship, except that it is not ironically labeled as one.
+So to give it to you simply: a situationship is like your ordinary relationship, except that ironically it is not labeled as one.

-So you date someone, do the normal relationship things with them, except you can’t call them your girlfriend or boyfriend.
+You date someone, do the normal relationship things with them, except you can’t call them your girlfriend or boyfriend.

-You absolutely can not define this relationship.
+Ultimately, you absolutely can not define this relationship.
 The question “what are we?” simply can’t come up, whether or not by choice.